Fitbit Pay: What you need to know

-After setting up and getting your Fitbit Ionic ($399.00 at Officeworks) watch to your liking, there's another feature you probably want to take some time to get to know.
+After setting up and getting your Fitbit Ionic ($296.00 at Amazon.com) watch to your liking, there's another feature you probably want to take some time to get to know.

 Fitbit Pay is the wearable company's mobile payment platform, meaning that with a flash of your wrist you can pay at a compatible POS system.
 Here's everything you need to know about the mobile payment platform.